domsinclair/vtl_gen/assets/help/createindex.md

 ### Creating Indexes

 Indexes on database columns can be extremely beneficial on those columns that are frequently searched.
-They do however exact a price, insertion takes longer because of the need to keep the index up to date and they can consume resources.
+They do however exact a price, insertion takes longer because of the need to keep the index up to date, and they can consume resources.
-However the benefits that they bring to searches.
+However, the benefits that they bring to searches make them worthwhile..

 #### To create an Index